 The Clinique des Grangettes and the Hirslanden Clinique La Colline join forces in a joint company.
 This gives patients access to a comprehensive range of diagnostic and therapeutic services.
 With the combination, 18 clinics now form the Hirslanden Group, which is thus further expanding its position as a leading private hospital group in Switzerland.

-Acquisition of the Linde private hospital
+Linde private hospital

 With the integration of Privatklinik Linde, Hirslanden has gained a hospital that perfectly embodies the Group’s strategic direction.
 This latest acquisition also closes the gap between the Bern and Swiss plateau regions.